google-github-actions/get-gke-credentials/README.md

 There are a few ways to authenticate this action.
 A service account will be needed with **at least** the following roles:

-- Kubernetes Engine Cluster Viewer (`roles/container.clusterViewer`):
+- Kubernetes Engine Cluster Viewer (`roles/container.clusterViewer`)

+If you are using the Connect Gateway, you must also have:

-  - Get and list access to GKE Clusters.
+-   GKE Hub Viewer (`roles/gkehub.viewer`)

 ### Via google-github-actions/auth